kristopolous/2019-november-novel/ch4.md

  * Low specificity of audience: SSPs are trying to target things like PoS terminals so they can do audience slicing better.
  * Low provability: Since the vehicle is moving, it's hard for the SSP to prove to anyone else in the chain that the ad played when they report it as played back up to the network.

 Even though DOOH is bad at these things, the industry, as a whole, doesn't seem to be interested in trying something else.
-Instead they are trying to cram this round peg into that square hole at whatever level of exhaustion necessary to get there.
+Instead they are trying to cram this round peg into that square hole at whatever level of exhaustion is necessary to get there.
+They'll do a subversive tactic, called "direct sales" but it's too the same customer, promising the same things, just without the architecture to back it up.
+Stupid.

 The technology is fundamentally disruptive but it's being stuffed into a box labeled "sustaining" and force-fed to established markets of "late majorities" (see crossing the chasm)